BrooksLabUCSC/flair/README.md

 Outputs (1) `psl` of raw reads with strand inferred and (2) `psl` of corrected reads within directory specified by `-o`.

 ### <a name="collapse"></a>flair collapse
 Defines isoforms from corrected reads.
-If a GTF is provided with `-f`, isoforms that match isoforms in existing annotation will be named using the Ensembl ID in existing annotation.
 By default, redundant isoforms (those that are proper subsets of another isoform in the set) are filtered out, an option that can be toggled with `-e`.
-Isoforms in `psl` format can be visualized again in IGV, or the UCSC genome browser if columns 22, number of supporting reads, is removed.
+As FLAIR does not use annotations to define isoforms, within a set of reads that define an isoform, FLAIR will pick the name of a read to be the isoform name.
+It is recommended to provide a GTF is with `-f`, which is used to rename FLAIR isoforms that match isoforms in existing annotation according to their Ensembl ID.
+Isoforms in `psl` format can be visualized again in IGV, or the UCSC genome browser if columns after 21 (1-indexed) are removed.

 Usage:
 ```sh